-Rider protection for fully enclosed hard-shell vehicles
+4.2 Rider protection for fully enclosed hard shell vehicles

-Fully enclosed bodies made from composites such as Carbon-Fibre, Fibreglass or Kevlar do not require metal protection bars provided they comply with the following requirements for strength and build quality tests:
+Fully enclosed bodies made from composites such as Carbon-Fibre, Fibreglass or Kevlar do not require metal protection bars provided they comply with the following requirements for strength and build quality tests.

-- The body must have strengthened ribs moulded into the composites that are of at least equal strength to a metal roll bar. (eg: The roll bar area should not be able to flex when pressed by hand) - All composite roll bar and side intrusion bar ribs must follow the same positioning as the metal protection bars outlined in section 6.1. - All composite constructions must have finished edges.
-That is no protruding fibres or frayed edges. - Metal roll bars can be used with composite bodies. - Any joins must follow the plate mounting method.
-(Refer 6.9: Plate Joints)
+- The body must have strengthened ribs moulded into the composite that are of at least equal strength to a metal roll bar. (eg: The roll bar area should not be able to flex when pressed by hand) - All composite roll bar and side intrusion bar ribs must follow the same positioning as the metal protection bars outlined in section 4.1. - All composite constructions must have finished edges.
+That is no protruding fibres or frayed edges. - Metal roll bars can be used with composite bodies. - $\circ~$ Any joins must follow the plate mounting method as described in 4.3 Plate Joints. - All teams constructing new hard shell composite vehicles with integral protection bars must send photos to the RACV technical contacts for review by the end of October. - The onus is on schools to ensure that their vehicle is compliant with the required safety standards.
+The RACV Energy Breakthrough website includes some advice on composite construction in the 'Downloads' section.

-- The test for whether a vehicle will be accepted as a fully enclosed hard-shell is if the roof is able to support the weight equivalent to a rider between the rider's head and their knees.
-If the roof is unable to support this weight it will be deemed 'aerodynamically enclosed' and must meet all roll bar requirements. - The onus is on schools to ensure that their vehicle is compliant with the required safety standards.
-The Energy Breakthrough website includes some advice on composite construction. - All teams constructing new hard-shell composite vehicles with integral protection bars are encouraged to send photos to the technical contacts for review by the end of October.
+The test for whether a vehicle will be accepted as a fully enclosed hard shell is if the roof is able to support the weight equivalent to a rider in between where the riders head would be located and their knees.
+If the roof is unable to support the rider it will be deemed 'aerodynamically enclosed' and must meet all roll bar requirements.

-Rider Protection Clearances for fully enclosed hard-shell vehicles
+4.2.1 Rider Protection Clearances for fully enclosed hard shell vehicles